moraguma/GDrama/README.md

 ## Writing in GDrama

-.gdrama is a simple language to write cutscenes.
-In practice, all .gdrama files are converted to a JSON format. .gdrama exists for ease of use.
+GDrama is a simple language to write cutscenes.
+In practice, all .gdrama files are converted to a JSON format.
+GDrama exists to make writing scenes easier.

-The way .gdrama works
+For instance, this is a simple scene written in GDrama.

 ~~~
 <beat Start>